kongou-ae/Test-Azure/README.md

 - Backup alert for VM backup should be configured
 - Recovery Service Vault should be GRS

+### Subscription

+- The alert about service issue shoud be configured
+- The alert about planned maintenance shoud be configured
+- The alert about health advisors should be configured

 ### VPN Gateway

 - VPN Gateway should be more than basic